-After earning a B.S. in Chemical Engineering and an M.S. in Nuclear Engineering at MIT, Margaret worked as an energy and management consultant and eventually completed her M.B.A. in night school while she was with Deloitte & Touche.
+After earning a B.S. in Chemical Engineering and an M.S. in Nuclear Engineering at MIT, Toni worked as an energy and management consultant and eventually completed her M.B.A. in night school while she was with Deloitte & Touche.
 She then took time off to pursue her family goals and had five children, three girls and two boys.
-Meanwhile, Floyd Korzan passed away and his youngest son continued farming on most of the homestead, with Margaret retaining 240 acres.
-During all the years that Margaret spent in Massachusetts, she came back home to South Dakota every year for opening weekend of pheasant season.
-Because so many family members return at this time, the annual Korzan reunion is also held during this weekend.
+Meanwhile, Floyd Korzan passed away and his youngest son continued farming on most of the land, with Toni retaining some of the original homestead.
+During all the years that Toni spent in Massachusetts, she came back home to South Dakota every year for opening weekend of pheasant season.
+Because so many family members returned at this time, the annual Korzan reunion was also held during this weekend.

 Building on a long history of hunting in the family, the Korzans began guiding hunters in the late 1990’s.
-Margaret was peripherally involved in this endeavor and then decided that these clients would enjoy their time in South Dakota even more with the amenities of a full-service lodge at their disposal.
-Drawing on her own travel experiences in Italy, Aruba, Canada, London and numerous U.S. destinations, Margaret designed the lodge to provide guests a comfortable, relaxed environment with a combined focus on outdoor recreation and a peaceful vacation.
-The Dakota Prairie Lodge & Resort is a work in progress as Margaret creates a pheasant hunting mecca, and in recent years she has added waterfowl and varmint hunting as well as walleye fishing.
+Toni was peripherally involved in this endeavor and then decided that these clients would enjoy their time in South Dakota even more with the amenities of a full-service lodge at their disposal.
+Drawing on her own travel experiences in Italy, Aruba, Canada, London and numerous U.S. destinations, Toni designed the lodge to provide guests a comfortable, relaxed environment with a combined focus on outdoor recreation and a peaceful vacation.
+The Dakota Prairie Lodge & Resort is a work in progress as Toni creates a pheasant hunting mecca, and in recent years she has added waterfowl and varmint hunting as well as walleye fishing.